Specialization after Generalization: Towards Understanding Test-Time Training in Foundation Models: Proofs

 Without the low-degree polynomial conjecture, one may use the result of \citep[Thms.
 26 and 27]{klivans2008learning}, which shows that the learnability of the subclass of

 requires at least $\exp(\Omega(\log(d)) \asymp \mathrm{Poly}(d)$ samples in the information theoretic sense.
-However, the algorithmic gap exists in those classical works \cite{klivans2008learning,kalai2008agnostically}, and a gap in the matching upper bound for the sample complexity.
+However, an algorithmic gap remains in these classical works \cite{klivans2008learning,kalai2008agnostically}, and there is also a gap in the corresponding upper bound for the sample complexity.

 \end{proof}